deco3500-2019/muffinmadness/README.md

 ## Link To Project Proposal
 https://github.com/deco3500-2019/muffinmadness/wiki/Proposal

-## Link to Final Report
+## Link to Promotional Material and Documentation
 Coming later this year..

-## Link to Working Prototype, Promotional Material, and Documentation
+## Link to Working Prototype
 link to relevant links for prototype, promotional material & documentation coming later this year..